The red circle indicates the subject of this chapter

 Well-known swordsmith in Hizen ———————————— Hizen Tadayoshi ( 肥前忠吉)

 - Satsuma (薩摩 )

 The swords made in Satsuma have a solid look for both katana and wakizashi.
 Kissaki (the top pointed area) is a little stretched.
-Yakidashi (a few inches above machi ) shows small irregular hamon.
-Hamon is O-midare with coarse nie called Ara-nie.
+Yakidashi (a few inches above Machi ) shows a small irregular Hamon.
+Hamon is O-midare with coarse Nie called Ara-nie.
 The Ara-nie forms Togari-ba (pointed pattern, see the drawing below).
 One of the characteristics of this region is Satsuma-nie.
-That is, the Ara-nie around hamon continues into and blends into the Ji-hada area.
-Therefore the border of Ha-nie and Ji-nie is unclear.
-Inside the hamon, sometimes shows a thick line shaped like lightning.
+That is, the Ara-nie around hamon continues and blends into the Ji-hada area.
+Therefore, the border between Ha-nie and Ji-nie is unclear.
+Inside the Hamon sometimes shows a thick line shaped like lightning.
 This line is called Satsuma-no-imozuru (sweet potato vine).
 This is the most prominent feature of the Satsuma sword.
 Boshi has a narrow-tempered line with a small irregular pattern.
 This is called Satsuma-boshi.
-On the Ji-hada surface, a long dark line like chikei appears.
+On the Ji-hada surface, Chikei (a long dark line like) appears.
 This is called Satsuma-gane (薩摩金).